AWolf81/gatsby-theme-addthis-workspace/gatsby-theme-addthis/README.md

 Gatsby Theme to add the AddThis share buttons to your Gatsby Site.

-# Usage example of `gatsby-theme-addthis`
+# Usage example
-Rename or Copy `.env.example` file to `.env` and add your public id from AddThis [dashboard](https://www.addthis.com/dashboard).
+Rename or copy `.env.example` file to `.env` and add your public id from AddThis [dashboard](https://www.addthis.com/dashboard).
 Then click on `Get the code` and copy the last part of the url e.g. the script might look like

 ```html
 <script type="text/javascript" src="//s7.addthis.com/js/300/addthis_widget.js#pubid=ra-1234abc"></script>